-Aphids are tiny, soft-bodied insects that may be black, green, or red.
+Aphids are tiny, soft-bodied insects that may be black, green, brown, or red.
 They are pear-shaped and have long legs.
 Some have wings and others are wingless.

 Home remedies sometimes do the trick.
 Try water or soapy water first, before resorting to harsh chemicals.

 Wipe off plant leaves -- top and bottom -- with a damp cloth.
 This will remove insects and their eggs.
 If you have a large infestation, spray the plant with water several times to dislodge the pests from the plant.

 Clean heavily infested plants with a cloth or sponge dipped in soapy water.
 Use mild dishwashing liquid that doesn't contain fragrance or other additives.
 Squirt 2 teaspoonfuls into 1 gallon of room-temperature water and gently wash the plant's leaves, undersides of leaves, and the base of the leaves where they attach to the stems.
 If this seems too tedious, cover the soil with a newspaper or plastic wrap, hold the plant by its base, and plunge the foliage into the soapy water.
 Wait 10 minutes then rinse the plant well using room-temperature water.

 It's a good idea to spray your plant once a week with a solution of soap and water to prevent bugs from coming back.
 Remember to rinse the plant with clear water afterward to remove any soapy residue.

 Rubbing alcohol kills aphids, too.
 Dab them with a cotton swab soaked in rubbing alcohol.
 Repeat applications every 2 to 3 days.
 This method works well, but use it with caution.
 Covering the whole leaf with alcohol damages plant tissue.